top of page

 WISDOM CIRCLES OCEANIA PROGRAMS

 We offer culturally significant place-based practices in an outdoor space to cultivate youth’s awareness of their relationship with their environment and with themselves.
-They learn to translate cultural and personal storytelling through the arts, finding a deeper mind-body experience that increases understanding and safety.
-The culmination of Story Quilt is the creation of an expansive nine-foot art quilt by all participants that expresses their collective perspective on, and solutions to needs in their community.
+Cultural storytelling and personal exploration through the arts has supported participants feelings of understanding and belonging.

 The Creative Community Workers Program teaches frontline workers therapeutic strategies to cope with stress, balance their emotional and mental well-being, and facilitate expressive spaces for professionals in service agencies to find more inspiration in their work.
 The program provides opportunities to access the arts and forge deeper connections with other community leaders.
 During the pandemic, these therapeutic spaces have helped participants find inspiration and connection in a time that has been isolating and overwhelming.
 Participants have included nonprofit directors, program managers, community educators, social workers, and healthcare workers.
 We also provide training to youth service providers to utilize expressive arts to support youths’ mental health and social-emotional learning, so they can advocate for more healing strategies from within the systems they work in.